stevejbickley/arcbita-geek-seminars/README.md

 # arcbita-geek-seminars
-The Knowledge Hub for ARC BITA’s Geek Seminar Series.
+The Official Knowledge Hub for ARC BITA’s Geek Seminar Series

 (_Last Updated: 22 August 2025 by Dr. Steve Bickley_)

 ## What this repo holds: